-5)Inadequate cooperation with outside medical institutions
+5) Inadequate cooperation with outside medical institutions

-The Ministerial Order No.15, titled "Regulations for Insurance-covered medical care institutions and medical and health care professionals" and dated April 30 1957, provides that insurance-covered medical doctors must take appropriate measures including referral to other insurance-covered medical care institutions if their patients have diseases or injuries that are beyond their own specialties.
+The Ministerial Order No.15, titled "Regulations for Insurance-covered medical care institutions and medical and health care professionals" and dated April 30 1957, provides that insurance-covered medical doctors must take appropriate measures including referral to other insurance-covered medical care institutions if their patients have diseases or injuries that are

+151 Instructions on the treatment of medical records and information of detainees" Instruction No.3293 issued by Director of the Medical Care Division, Ministry of Justice beyond their own specialties.
 The medical practice rendered at penal institutions is not covered by medical insurance and therefore the aforementioned ministerial order are not applicable.
 Referral to other outside specialists is not required and outside medical institutions have little chance to monitor or criticize the medical practice inside the penal institutions.
-The element also contributes to the closed-door nature that characterizes medical care inside the penal institutions.

-1)Please provide details of the additional investigations, including details regarding the interviewees and findings thereof, conducted after the "Tokushima Prison Task Force Report" was developed.
+152 Minute No.18 of Committee on Judicial Affairs on June 14, 2013 at the 183rd ordinary session of the Diet

+153 Future Outsourcing of Operations at Penal Institutions (Ministry of Justice, August 18, 2008)

+6) Recommendations made by the Experts' Working Group

+In July 2013, the Ministry of Justice set up an Experts' working group on future medical service at correctional facilities to address the issues including recruitment and better employment conditions for medical officers and medical service.
+The working group released its recommendations on January 21, 2014.

+- 1) The State party should develop the scheme in the penal institutions that enables physicians affiliated with the neighboring hospitals, both government and private, to deliver medical services at the institutions and interact with medical officers there, and provides the medical officers with training opportunities for improving their medical expertise. - 2) The State party should ensure that detainees have access to medical service in principle whenever they apply for it unless evidently they have no needs for medical treatment.

-- 2)Please provide the reasons why no measures have been taken to ensure that medical care is provided on request for medical consultation or treatment.
-Please provide details of the potential inconveniences or difficulties that are assumed would occur if any regulation was implemented wherein medical care on demand was made mandatory and the justification for such assumption. - 3)Please provide information about whether you have any plans to increase the outsourcing of medical care to outside medical institutions and about the specific penal institutions for which such outsourcing is planned.
-Please explain the primary reasons why such outsourcing of medical care has made little progress. - 4)Please explain the reasons why the disclosure of medical records is prohibited despite the fact that medical records are largely disclosed outside the penal institutions. - 5)Please provide details of the specific measures envisaged to address the shortage of full-time medical doctors and the prospects of such measures being implemented. - 2-4 Confinement in a Protection Room - Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 21 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6) If an inmate is likely to commit self-injurious behaviour, shouts in a loud voice or continues to makes noise in violation of a prison officer's order to cease doing so, is likely to inflict injury on others, or is likely to damage or defile facilities, equipment, or any other property of the penal institution, and besides, if it is especially necessary in order to maintain discipline and order in the penal institution, the inmate may be confined in a protection room pursuant to applicable laws.
+2-4 Solitary Confinement and Confinement in a Protection Room

+(1) Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 21 mentioned above.

+(2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)

+If an inmate is likely to commit self-injurious behaviour, shouts in a loud voice or continues to makes noise in violation of a prison officer's order to cease doing so, is likely to inflict injury on others, or is likely to damage or defile facilities, equipment, or any other property of the penal institution, and besides, if it is especially necessary in order to maintain discipline and order in the penal institution, the inmate may be confined in a protection room pursuant to applicable laws.

-When an inmate is confined in a protection room, or when the confinement period is extended, the warden of the penal institution must seek an opinion from the in-house physician about the health condition of the inmate.117
+When an inmate is confined in a protection room, or when the confinement period is extended, the warden of the penal institution must seek an opinion from the in-house physician about the health condition of the inmate.
+154 have a medical doctor examine the confined inmate.

 Although the Act on Penal Detention Facilities and Treatment of Inmates and Detainees stipulates that confinement in a protection room should not last beyond seventy-two hours, it also allows the warden of the penal institution to continue and renew the confinement every forty-eight hours thereafter.
-The Act only requires the warden only to obtain the opinion of a medical doctor, not to have a medical doctor examine the confined inmate.
+The Act only requires the warden only to obtain the opinion of a medical doctor, not to